National No Beard Day

 Clean Shaven Goes Back To The Mid-19th Century

-If you have ever wondered when people began to use the phrase clean-shaven to talk about men who don’t have beards, then you’ve come to the right place because we know the answer.
+If you have ever wondered when people began to use the phrase “clean-shaven” to talk about men who don’t have beards, then you’ve come to the right place because we know the answer.
 The phrase “clean-shaven” goes back to the mid-19th century and was entered into the English dictionary in 1860.
 Now you know.

 The Military Likes Clean Shaven Soldiers

 Most of the militaries in the world require their soldiers to be clean-shaven, and this isn’t something new.
-This practice goes all the way back to 330 B.C when Alexander The Great made it mandatory for all the soldiers under his command to be clean-shaven.
+This practice goes all the way back to 330 B.C. when Alexander the Great made it mandatory for all the soldiers under his command to be clean-shaven.
 This was to prevent enemy soldiers from grabbing their beards to pull them closer during battle and deliver a lethal blow.

 Observing National No Beard Day

-For those of you who are brave enough to try out this holiday, then all you have to do is to shave off your beard on this day.
-After your cleanly shaven, you can then take a picture of your face and post it on social media using the hashtag #NationalNoBeardDay.
+For those of you who are brave enough to try out this holiday, then all you have to do is shave off your beard on this day.
+After you’re cleanly shaven, you can then take a picture of your face and post it on social media using the hashtag #NationalNoBeardDay.

 When is it?

-This year (2023)
+This year (2024)

 October 18 Friday

-Last year (2022)
+Last year (2023)

 Topic